 Home sick for the west coast, Chef Katherine moved back to California and landed an internship with The French Laundry in Yountville, CA. She was delighted to have the internship at such a renowned restaurant and an experience that allowed her to gain excellent prep training as well as time to perfect her knife skills.

 In 2010, Chef Katherine headed south to her native San Diego to open her own catering company, Pardon My French.
 She specialized in French dessert buffets and chocolate truffles.
 The experience was immensely rewarding and gave her an opportunity to hone her management and people skills.

-She credits her mom and dad for their support and her grandma for keeping her by her side in the kitchen; making her see that cooking is fun and creative.
+She credits her mom and dad for their support and her grandma for keeping her by her side in the kitchen; each helped her see that cooking is fun and creative.
 Chef Katherine is the perfect ingredient to add to the Cohn Family of restaurants.
-When questioned about her future aspirations the answer was simple, "I want to continue to grow as a chef and help make BO-beau a great success doing what I love to do…cooking French food."
+When questioned about her future aspirations, the answer was simple, "I want to continue to grow as a chef and help make BO-beau a great success doing what I love to do…cooking French food."